microsoft/BotBuilder-Samples/samples/java_springboot/46.teams-auth/README.md

 You can interact with this bot by sending it a message.
 The bot will respond by requesting you to login to AAD, then making a call to the Graph API on your behalf and returning the results.

-When signed, sending `logout` will cause the bot to sign you out.
+When signed in, sending `logout` will cause the bot to sign you out.

 ## Deploy the bot to Azure